cuba-platform/emailtemplate-addon/README.md

         this.emailTemplate = cloneTemplate(emailTemplate);
     }
 ```
-The build() method create the copy from the copy inside builder.
+The build() method creates the copy from the copy inside builder.
 It necessary to save state of existed entity or builder.

 Example of using the builder:
 ```